 You can find more about my books at my Amazon.com author page or at waysidechurch.org.
 You can read Dr. Cosby’s work here on Servants of Grace by clicking on: http://servantsofgrace.org/author/bhcosby/

-Perhaps your a regular to Servants of Grace and visit daily to read the content here, but have never considered subscribing, or your a first time visitor and have enjoyed the content on Servants of Grace so far.
+Perhaps you are a regular to Servants of Grace and visit daily to read the content here, but have never considered subscribing, or your a first time visitor and have enjoyed the content on Servants of Grace so far.
 When I enjoy content on a website on a blog or website, I subscribe via their RSS feed in order to stay up to date with what’s going on my favorite blogs.
 Now you can do the same with Servants of Grace.

 Subscribe: RSS and Email